-UN-SPIDER's network of Regional Support Offices is currently developing Recommended Practices on the use of Space-based information for disaster risk management and emergency response.
+UN-SPIDER's network of Regional Support Offices is currently developing Recommended Practices on the use of for disaster risk management and emergency response.
 The practices deal with a variety of topics such as droughts, floods, agricultural monitoring or land degradation and include detailed information on the data and methodologies used as well as step-by-step instructions.

 Six practices have already been submitted by Regional Support Office with others to follow.
 These practices will be discussed at the upcoming 5th UN-SPIDER RSO-Meeting on 13 and 14 February 2014 in Vienna, Austria, and will be disseminated through the UN-SPIDER Knowledge Portal once final.

 Flood Mapping: This practice is devoted to the use of SAR satellite imagery for flood mapping.
 The practice shows the use of ESA NEST software for pre-processing and processing of SAR imagery using a threshold method for deriving the flood extent.
 QuantumGIS is used as a software to visualize the results of image processing.
 This practice was developed by the Space Research Institute NASU-SSAU, Ukraine.

 Crop Yield Forecasting: This practice is focused on using NDVI (Normalized Difference Vegetation Index) values derived from MODIS to build a linear regression model for crop yield forecasting.
 It is shown how QuantumGIS software can be used to extract average NDVI values over administrative regions.
 This data is further integrated with official statistics on crop yield to build a regression model.
 For this purpose, any statistical package can be used.
 This practice was developed by the Space Research Institute NASU-SSAU, Ukraine.